Sports Medicine & Rheumatology Chat – Dr. Ahmed Elghawy

 And so the concentrations probably too low to get to have a positive effect.
 Because when you talk to those who are doing the regenerate who are really big on regenerative medicine, that’s kind of their biggest critique of a lot of these studies is, hey, this is not enough PRP that you’re injecting into these areas.
 And so I don’t I’m not sure it’s, you know, is it is it somebody else who doesn’t want PRP to thrive or be Mac to thrive because it takes away their own business.
 I don’t know that that’s, that’s a little bit beyond me.

 But I mean, I’ve used it on my patients, and they love it, I I’ve found much more success doing it than not.
-And in fact, I actually had it done on myself when I was in medical school, I had it done on my ankle, and I rolled ankle really hard wrestling, I think it was I was a second-year medical student at the time.
+In fact, I actually had it done on myself when I was in medical school, I had it done on my ankle, and I rolled ankle really hard wrestling, I think it was I was a second-year medical student at the time.

-And this thing just lingered forever, and eventually ended up you know, I got a steroid injection that help the therapy didn’t help and then getting PRP.
+This thing just lingered forever, and eventually ended up you know, I got a steroid injection that help the therapy didn’t help and then getting PRP.
 And, and, you know, I ran a marathon few years ago, though, I went from not being able to walk to running a marathon.
 And so anecdotally, I think it works great, you know, in my, in my own personal life, and in my patients that I’ve done it all.
 But we need bigger studies to show that this is a viable option.
 Otherwise, you’re gonna be spending 1000s of dollars out of pocket to get this done.

 Steve Washuta: Yeah, and I’m sure there are so many variables, it’s difficult to write.
 So if you give me some sort of PRP injection in my knee, and then let’s say 100 other people, I might be more apt as a personal trainer, or someone who takes care of myself to make sure that I’m building up the quad muscle around my knee to you know, further expedite healing where someone else might just be sitting at their desk all day.
 And then we both come in at the end of the study.
 And they’re like, Well, it worked for Steve, it didn’t work for Cindy.
 It’s like, well, Cindy didn’t do anything this last six weeks to help it.
 So I think it’s it must be difficult to get these studies